rgiosa10/mr-robogers-neighborhood/README.md

 ## Description

 This is a web application that takes a number from the user and returns a list of values from 0 to the user's inputted number.
-This application will do the following: 1) For numbers that contain a 1, all digits are replaced with "Beep!"
-2) For numbers that contain a 2, all digits are replaced with "Boop!" and 3) For numbers that contain a 3, all digits are replaced with "Won't you be my neighbor?".
+This application will do the following: 1) for numbers that contain a 1, all digits are replaced with "Beep!"
+2) for numbers that contain a 2, all digits are replaced with "Boop!" and 3) for numbers that contain a 3, all digits are replaced with "Won't you be my neighbor?".

+Substitutions for the number, if it meets a condition outlined above, should apply unless the subsequent substitution number is met (e.g. 13 should be replaced with "Won't you be my neighbor?", 21 should be replaced with "Boop!", etc.).

 ## Setup/Installation Requirements